 Our Community Vision speaks about an inclusivity, embracing innovation and fostering partnerships.
-Hepburn’s first Arts and Culture Strategy (2022-2026) will provide a roadmap for the role of arts in culture in making progress towards that vision.
-The first step in developing the strategy is the creation of a shared vision that community, creative sector and Council can work toward.
-The strategy will define key priority areas where Council can play a dynamic and supportive role in strengthening the provision of existing services, programs and facilities so that the creative community can thrive.
-Measurable objectives will be developed to support each key priority area.
+The first step in developing an Arts and Culture Strategy was the creation of a shared vision that community, creative sector and Council can work toward.
+The strategy will define key focus areas where Council can play a dynamic and supportive role in strengthening the provision of existing services, programs and facilities so that the creative community can thrive.
+Measurable objectives in the form of yearly action plans, will be developed to support each key focus area.
 An implementation plan including strategies, partnerships, activities and resources will be created to act as a roadmap for achieving our shared vision.

 How to Participate

 The first and second phases of engagement have now finished.
 Thank you to all the community members and creative people who participated in the focus group sessions and submitted survey responses.

 The Arts and Culture Strategy will be released for public exhibition in early April 2024 to provide a further opportunity for community input prior to consideration by Council.

 Further information about how you can provide your feedback will be provided on this page in the near future.

 Have questions or want to learn more about a project, contact us below: